Hakeem-Taha-06/6502-emu/README.md

 # 6502-emu
-A MOS 6502 CPU emulator with an integrated debugging environment built in C++ 17.
+A MOS 6502 CPU emulator with an integrated debugging environment and a built in code editor built in C++ 17.
 ImGui-based user interface, GLFW windowing and rendering context and GLAD for OpenGL 3.3 loading.

 (most of the code is from another project of mine for an NES Emulator)